Orellius/Orellius/README.md

 # Orel Ohayon

-Israel-based builder.
-Desktop apps, browsers, game frameworks, and live maps - local-first by default, Hebrew/RTL as first-class.
-Most repos here are private;
-the live products do the talking.

 ## Live:
 [Azaka](https://azaka.orellius.ai) - real-time Red Alert map
 for Israel.
 Official Pikud HaOref alerts on the web and Telegram.